StackVista/stackstate-docs/setup/cli.md

 ### Scripting

-It is possible to execute scripts using the CLI.
+It is possible to execute scripts using the StakState CLI.
 Use `sts script` to execute a script via standard input.
 For example:

 ```text
 echo "Topology.query(\"label IN ('stackpack:aws')\")" | sts script execute
 ```

-Do note that the script provided as input must use proper quoting.
+Note that the script provided as input must use proper quoting.

-#### License
+### License

-The CLI can check your license validity `sts subscription show` and it can be used to update a license key when needed `sts subscription update new-license-key`, for example in case of expiration.
-Note that it is not necessary to do this via the CLI, when a license is about to expired or expired StackState will offer this option in the UI as well.
+The StackState CLI can check your license validity using `sts subscription show` and it can be used to update a license key when needed `sts subscription update new-license-key`, for example in case of expiration.
+Note that it is not necessary to do this via the CLI.
+StackState will also offer this option in the UI when a license is about to expire or has expired.